 - The Centre for Cities report 'Talk of the Town' singles out Newbury, West Berkshire's biggest town, as a rare example of a town with a strong and self-sufficient economy which does not rely on links to a neighbouring larger town.
 The aim is to make sure West Berkshire's businesses have the opportunity to build on this.
-Factors such as emerging technology, including 5G connectivity, electric and autonomous vehicles and the Internet of Things will play a huge part in this and the facilitation of delivery of the infrastructure is needed to support this. - 5.85 Through Local Plan Review Policy DC38 (Promotion of FTTP (fibre to the premises) the council will expect all new residential and commercial properties to be served by high speed reliable broadband, wherever possible in the form of fibre to the premises (FTTP), or any new or alternative technologies that may come forward during the lifetime of the Local Plan.
-Where it is not currently viable to deliver FTTP broadband, the fastest viable alternative connection should be provided, together with adequate ducting to allow FTTP connections to be made easily at a later date, without the additional costs of retrofitting. - 5.86 The Council will work with the telecommunications industry to maximise access to super-fast broadband, wireless hotspots and improved mobile signals for all residents and businesses, assisting them in delivering their investment plans and securing funding to address any infrastructure deficiencies or barriers, including through the Superfast Berkshire project. - 5.87 The Council will also work with partners to develop and expand the LORAWAN network, ensuring that residents and businesses across the district are able to take advantage of emerging IoT technology.
+Factors such as emerging technology, including 5G connectivity, electric and autonomous vehicles and the Internet of Things will play a huge part in this and the facilitation of delivery of the infrastructure is needed to support this. - Through LPR Policy DM41 (Digital Infrastructure) the Council will expect all new residential and commercial properties to be served by high speed reliable broadband, wherever possible in the form of fibre to the premises (FTTP), or any new or alternative technologies that may come forward during the lifetime of the Local Plan.
+Where it is not currently viable to deliver FTTP broadband, the fastest viable alternative connection should be provided, together with adequate ducting to allow FTTP connections to be made easily at a later date, without the additional costs of retrofitting. - 5.86 The Council will work with the telecommunications industry to maximise access to super-fast broadband, wireless hotspots and improved mobile signals for all residents and businesses, assisting them in delivering their investment plans and securing funding to address any infrastructure deficiencies or barriers, including through the Superfast Berkshire project. - 5.87 The Council will also work with partners to develop and expand the LORAWAN3 network, ensuring that residents and businesses across the district are able to take advantage of emerging IoT 4technology.